Skin: Reticular region

 The reticular region lies deep in the papillary region and is usually much thicker.
 It is composed of dense irregular connective tissue and receives its name from the dense concentration of collagenous, elastic, and reticular fibers that weave throughout it.
 These protein fibers give the dermis its properties of strength, extensibility, and elasticity.

 Also located within the reticular region are the roots of the hair, sweat glands, sebaceous glands, receptors, nails, and blood vessels.

 Subcutaneous tissue

 The subcutaneous tissue (also hypodermis) is not part of the skin, and lies below the dermis.
 Its purpose is to attach the skin to underlying bone and muscle as well as supplying it with blood vessels and nerves.
 It consists of loose connective tissue and elastin.
 The main cell types are fibroblasts, macrophages and adipocytes (the subcutaneous tissue contains 50% of body fat).
 Fat serves as padding and insulation for the body.

-Microorganisms like Staphylococcus epidermis colonize the skin surface.
+Microorganisms like Staphylococcus epidermidis colonize the skin surface.
 The density of skin flora depends on region of the skin.
 The disinfected skin surface gets recolonized from bacteria residing in the deeper areas of the hair follicle, gut and urogenital openings.